 Cash flow and net debt

-Capital expenditure was £48m with investment expected to increase through the year focused on DBX derivatives and development of the future product pipeline including full refreshes of front-engine products and the mid-engine programmes.
+Capital expenditure of £67m was up £19m over the comparative period, with investment expected to increase through the year.
+This will be focused on the development of the future product pipeline including full refreshes of front-engine products as well as development of the mid-engine programmes.

 Wholesale number of vehicles